-A Master thesis can be supervised by more than one person, but the principal supervisor must be a professor at the geography unit of the Department of Geosciences.
+A Master thesis can be supervised by more than one person, but the principal supervisor must be a professor at the Geography Unit of the Department of Geosciences.

-2.3 Examinations of the MSc and validation
+2.3 Examinations of the MSc and Validation

-The validation package MSc1 comprises all lectures of the MSc core, specialization, and supporting courses modules.
-Its value is 50 ECTS credits.
+The validation packages MSc1a and MSc1b comprise all the teaching of the MSc common, specialisation, and supporting courses modules.
+Their total value is 60 ECTS credits.